 There are hiking opportunities around (like this circular hike) and you can get onto the Lutherweg or Rennsteig, which are two popular German hiking trails.

 The romantic town of Schmalkalden is a perfect example for medieval architecture.
 Roam the quiet cobblestone streets and look up.

 There are many colorful half-timbered houses around with wonderful details here and there.
 Luther too visited the town and you can see the house, where he stayed.

 The central attraction of Schmalkalden, however, is its castle.
 Wilhelmsburg used to be the residence of the landgrave of Hesse.
 What makes the castle so special are two things.

-been basically unchanged overtime and can still be seen in its original Renaissance
+One, it has been basically unchanged overtime and can still be seen in its original Renaissance conception.

 Two, as part of a visit to the castle museum, you get to enter the castle church, which might be the prettiest tiny church you’ve ever seen.
 It’s entirely white with golden details and there are multiple levels to look down into the hall from.

 September 23, 2021 at 16:26

 A little poem about my hometown Altenburg: ♣️♥️♠️♦️